mkocus/reconbot/README.md

 # Setup

 Reconbot was intended to be used as a base for further customizations, or integration with other systems, but it can be run via `run.py` as well.
 Check it out for an example.
+In this version it can also be run in Docker container, using simple `docker-compose` command.

 ## 1. EVE Developer Application